thxprotocol/discord-bot/README.md

 ```
 >setup assetpool

-1. What is your contract address?
+1. What is your Asset Pool contract address?
 0x38728E872553Cd8189A6E5cB916B15Ad78Ae0a42
 ```